MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTenantDialPlan.md

 ### -NormalizationRules
 The NormalizationRules parameter is a list of normalization rules that are applied to this dial plan.
-Although this list and these rules can be created directly by using this cmdlet, we recommend that you create the normalization rules by the [New-CsVoiceNormalizationRule](https://learn.microsoft.com/powershell/module/teams/new-csvoicenormalizationrule) cmdlet, which creates the rule and then assign it to the specified tenant dial plan using [set-cstenantdialplan](set-cstenantdialplan) cmdlet.
+Although this list and these rules can be created directly by using this cmdlet, we recommend that you create the normalization rules by the [New-CsVoiceNormalizationRule](https://learn.microsoft.com/powershell/module/teams/new-csvoicenormalizationrule) cmdlet, which creates the rule and then assign it to the specified tenant dial plan using [Set-CsTenantDialPlan](https://learn.microsoft.com/powershell/module/teams/set-cstenantdialplan) cmdlet.

 Each time a new tenant dial plan is created, a new voice normalization rule with default settings is also created for that site, service, or per-user tenant dial plan.
 By default, the Identity of the new voice normalization rule is the tenant dial plan Identity followed by a slash and then followed by the name Prefix All.